-This type of glaucoma usually affects women in the middle or elderly ages.
-It develops because of a blockage of the fluid drainage pathway located in the angle of the eye, resulting in a rapid rise in the fluid pressure within the eye.
-The symptoms are sudden and dramatic requiring patients to seek medical attention urgently.
+This kind of glaucoma typically affects middle-aged or older women.
+It is caused by a blockage of the fluid drainage pathway in the angle of the eye.
+This results in a fast rise in fluid pressure within the eye.
+The symptoms are sudden and dramatic, and requires the individual to seek immediate medical intervention.

-Glaucoma may arise when there is inflammation of the eyeball or when a cataract becomes too advanced and swollen.
-Other causes are eye surgery and injury to the eye.
+Glaucoma can also develop when the eyeball gets inflamed or when a cataract becomes too advanced and large.
+Other causes of secondary glaucoma are having undergone eye surgery or an eye injury.

 Symptoms of Glaucoma